xsampedro/quantum3_docs/output/realtime/lobby-and-matchmaking/userids-and-friends.md

 ## UserIDs

 In Photon, a player is identified using a unique UserID.
+In best case, across multiple sessions.

 UserIDs are case sensitive. **Example**: " **Photonian**" and " **photonian**" are two different UserIDs for two different players.